rajputarchies/AI_Dietician_Django/README.rst

 In this project we uses backend which stores the form. fill the form and hit submit.
 The data is stored in database.
-To view database go to
+To view submitted go to admin panel.
 To View Admin panel go to http://127.0.0.1:8000/admin/